 The Sierra is largely overlooked for winter mountaineering potential.
 Why wait until spring and summer?
 We fondly refer to these as the “freezing your ass off series.”
 Enjoy…

-To travel safely in the winter backcountry you must have the ability to recognize avalanche terrain, judge and assess the dangers and also know emergency procedures should an avalanche occur and affect your group.
+To travel proficiently in the winter backcountry you must have the ability to recognize avalanche terrain, judge and assess the dangers and also know emergency procedures should an avalanche occur and affect your group.
 This year we are offering all three nationally recognized levels to help you expand and hone these essential snow-travel skills.
 All of our courses follow the guidelines and standards of the AAA (American Avalanche Association) for certification.

 For many people ice is best served with scotch or ground up with tequila.
 But for the climbing aficionado climbing frozen waterfalls is a unique and satisfying experience.
 So if you have a basic knowledge of belaying and rock climbing and/or mountaineering come check out winter ice climbing in California’s premier locations; June Lake and Lee Vining Canyon.

 If your schedule doesn’t match ours, or maybe our scheduled trips just aren’t what you’ve got in mind, we offer private trips to meet your needs and time constraints.
 Just give us a call or an e-mail if you’d like more information about the possibilities.